Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

 Unfortunately, the last two approaches have the additional computational burden of grounding universally quantified rules before training.
-This requirement hinders their ability to scale to large KGs with many rules, a weakness reminiscent of the methods within Section \ref{subsection:fusion}.
-Ding \etal \cite{ding2018improving} build upon the ComplEx algorithm, creating \textbf{ComplEx-NNE_AER}, to include non-negativity constraints on entity representations and approximate entailment constraints on relation representations.
+This requirement hinders their ability to scale to large KGs with many rules, a weakness reminiscent of the methods within \S\ref{subsection:fusion}.
+In contrast, Ding \etal \cite{ding2018improving} build upon the ComplEx algorithm, creating \textbf{ComplEx-NNE_AER}, to include non-negativity constraints on entity representations and approximate entailment constraints on relation representations.
 These constraints are encoded through a penalty term applied to the objective function.
 The authors argue that these constraints are sufficient to impose a compact, informative prior structure of the KG on the embedding space, without negatively affecting efficiency or scalability.
 Most importantly, their approach does not require rule grounding like the previously mentioned ones.
 Unfortunately, however, constraints are incorporated into the loss in a way that does not support general first-order logic rules like that of \textbf{LRLE} or \textbf{KALE}.
 We thus surmise that their approach might perform comparatively worse on more complex KG structures.

-Finally, Ahmed \etal \cite{ahmed2022neuro} encode constraints as a loss function that can be applied to any NN model, including those for KGC.
-In an approach termed \textbf{Neuro-Symbolic Entropy Regularisation}, the authors define \textit{semantic loss} \cite{xu-2018-semantic} as a measure of how much a first-order logic formula is satisfied by the output of a model.
+More generally, Ahmed \etal \cite{ahmed2022neuro} encode constraints as a loss function that can be applied to any NN model, including GNNs.
+In an approach termed \textbf{Neuro-Symbolic Entropy Regularisation}, the authors use \textit{semantic loss} \cite{xu-2018-semantic} as a measure of how much a first-order logic formula is satisfied by the output of a model.
 In contrast with methods which use fuzzy logic \cite{rocktaschel2015injecting}, the semantic loss is a probabilistic definition measuring the likelihood that the output will satisfy the constraint, given the induced probability distribution over the trained NN's outputs.
 The semantic loss is then combined with entropy regularization.
-This encourages NN predictions to conform to a structure which satisfies the specified constraints while also ensuring more distinct decision boundaries in link classification.
+This encourages NN predictions to conform to a structure which satisfies the specified constraints while also ensuring more distinct decision boundaries in link prediction.
+Similarly, \textbf{Generative KGE Circuits (GeKCs)} \cite{loconte2023turn} take advantage of probabilistic circuits \cite{vergari2020probabilistic} to ensure that hard constraints are met \cite{ahmed2022semantic}; in other words, unlike semantic loss, which encourages conformity to constraints, GeKCs guarantee that predictions will satisfy constraints.